Package Leaflet:information for the user

 Pregnancy

-You must inform your doctor if you are pregnant, if you suspect you may beor if you plan to becomepregnant.
-Your doctor will usually advise you to stop taking MicardisPlus before becoming pregnant or as soon as you know you are pregnant, and will recommend taking another antihypertensive medicine instead.
-MicardisPlus is not recommended for use during pregnancy, and it should not be administered after the third month of pregnancy, as it may cause serious harm to your baby if used at this stage.
+You should inform your doctor if you are pregnant, think you may be pregnant, or plan to become pregnant.
+Your doctor will normally advise you to stop taking MicardisPlus before you become pregnant or as soon as you know you are pregnant, and will recommend that you take another blood pressure-lowering medicine instead.
+MicardisPlus is not recommended during pregnancy, and it must not be taken after the third month of pregnancy, as it may cause serious harm to your baby if taken after this point.

 Breastfeeding

-Inform your doctor if you plan to start or are breastfeeding, as MicardisPlus is not recommended for use during this period.
-Your doctor may decide to administer another treatment if you want to breastfeed.
+Inform your doctor if you are about to start or are breastfeeding, as MicardisPlus is not recommended for use in women during this period.
+Your doctor may decide to prescribe you a different treatment if you want to breastfeed.

-Some people may feel dizzy, faint, or feel like everything is spinning when taking MicardisPlus.
-If you experience any of these effects, do not drive or operate machinery.
+Some people feel dizzy, faint, or feel like everything is spinning when taking MicardisPlus.
+If you experience any of these effects, do not drive or use machines.

 MicardisPlus contains sodium